Largest differencing method: An exact algorithm

 For k=2, CKK runs substantially faster than the Complete Greedy Algorithm (CGA) on random instances.
 This is due to two reasons: when an equal partition does not exist, CKK often allows more trimming than CGA; and when an equal partition does exist, CKK often finds it much faster and thus allows earlier termination.
-Korf reports that CKK can optimally partition 40 15-digit double-precision numbers in about 3 hours, while CGA requires about 9 hours.
+Richard E. Korf reports that CKK can optimally partition 40 15-digit double-precision numbers in about 3 hours, while CGA requires about 9 hours.
 In practice, with k=2, problems of arbitrary size can be solved by CKK if the numbers have at most 12 significant digits; with k=3, at most 6 significant digits.

 CKK can also run as an anytime algorithm: it finds the KK solution first, and then finds progressively better solutions as time allows (possibly requiring exponential time to reach optimality, for the worst instances).

 Combining CKK with the balanced-LDM algorithm (BLDM) yields a complete anytime algorithm for solving the balanced partition problem.